jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

                     anArray[i] = i;
                 }

-* Mind line 3, showing how to make an array of some size
+* Mind line 2, showing how to make an empty array of a specific size

     * They will be filled with some default value (0 in this case)

-* Mind line 6, showing:
+* Mind line 5, showing:

     * A ``for`` loop (more on this later)
-    * Arrays have an attribute ``length`` that tells us its capacity
+    * Arrays have an attribute ``length`` that returns the array's capacity

-* Mind line 7 showing us indexing the array in order to assign it a value
+* Mind line 6 indexing the array in order to assign it a value

-* We can even make the size of the array based on some runtime determined value
+* One could make the size of the array based on some runtime determined value --- for example:

-    * For example:
-        * If you have to read from a file, how big should the array be?
+        * Reading data from a file to be stored in an array --- how big should the array be?
         * Perhaps the first line of the file contains how long the file is
         * ``String[] fileContents = new String[someValueReadIn]``

 .. warning::

-    In Java, we **cannot** index our arrays backwards like we could in Python.
+    In Java, it is not possible to index arrays backwards with negative values like in Python.

 .. _label-java_vs_python-input_output:
 Input & Output
 ==============

-* We've already seen standard output in Java
+* Several of the above examples included the use of Java's standard output

     * ``System.out.print("print");``
     * ``System.out.println("print a line");``

-* Standard input with Java is a lot more verbose
+* Standard input with Java is more verbose than Python's

-    * This is because Java isn't designed for console applications
+    * This is because Java is not designed for console applications
-    * Besides, the only place we will use this is on Kattis anyways
+    * Fortunately, the only place this is used in this course is for the Kattis problems

 .. list-table:: Reading Input
     :header-rows: 1